-The International Tobacco Control Policy Evaluation Project (the ITC Project) is a multi-country research program with a prospective cohort study in each participating country, designed to measure the psychosocial and behavioral impact of key policies of the World Health Organization Framework Convention on Tobacco Control (WHO FCTC).
-The ITC Project is a large global research initiative that currently involves 29 countries (Australia, Bangladesh, Bhutan, Brazil, Canada, China (Mainland), France, Germany, Greece, Hungary, India, Ireland, Japan, Kenya, Republic of Korea, Malaysia, Mauritius, Mexico, Netherlands, New Zealand, Poland, Romania, Spain, Thailand, United Arab Emirates, United Kingdom, Uruguay, United States of America, and Zambia) inhabited by over 50% of the world's population, over 60% of the world's smokers, and over 70% of the world's tobacco users.
+The International Tobacco Control Policy Evaluation Project (the ITC Project) is the first-ever international cohort study in each participating country, designed to measure the psychosocial and behavioral impact of key policies of the World Health Organization Framework Convention on Tobacco Control (WHO FCTC).
+The ITC Project is a large global research initiative that currently involves 31 countries (Australia, Bangladesh, Bhutan, Brazil, Canada, China (Mainland), France, Germany, Greece, Hungary, India, Ireland, Israel, Japan, Kenya, Republic of Korea, Malaysia, Mauritius, Mexico, Netherlands, New Zealand, Poland, Romania, Spain, Thailand, United Arab Emirates, United Kingdom, Uruguay, United States of America, Vietnam, and Zambia) inhabited by over 50% of the world's population, over 60% of the world's smokers, and over 70% of the world's tobacco users.

-The ITC Project team from the University of Waterloo in Canada partnered with the Japan National Cancer Centre (NCC) and the Japan Cancer Society to develop and manage the ITC Japan Survey.
+The ITC Project team from the University of Waterloo in Canada partnered with the Japan National Cancer Centre and Osaka International Cancer Institute to develop and manage the ITC Japan Survey.
 The ITC Japan Project officially commenced in September 2017.
 The ITC Japan Survey was designed to provide data on tobacco users' and non-users' knowledge, attitudes, beliefs, perceptions, behaviours, and use patterns associated with heated tobacco products (HTPs) from the most important market for these products.
 Patterns of use and attitudes from Japan may start to appear in other countries in which these products have been or will be released.
 The ITC Japan Survey is particularly intended to provide evidence for tobacco control policies related to HTPs and their use.
 Although HTPs are marketed as reduced-harm tobacco products, the effect of HTP use on tobacco cessation, uptake, and/or sustained use is not yet fully understood.